Installation

 First, clone the repository

-Then create a conda environment from the provided environment-dev.yml
+You can then create a conda environment from the provided

 that you may want to leverage your system's MPI and GPU backend.
 This is